otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/03-laravel-api-1.md

 });
 ```

 Make sure you import `InstitutionController`.
+If you do not, you will not have access to these action methods.

 **Note:** All routes in `api.php` are prefix with `/api`.